xma711/notebook/math/interpolation/README.md

 The easiest (not the best) method is to use a polynomial function, such as y = a1 x^3 + a2 x^2 + a1 x + a0  if there are exactly 4 points.
-Then we can sovle the unknowns exactly.
+Then we can solve the unknowns exactly.
 It is not hard to see the obtained model will pass thru all the points.

 What is the disadvantage of this method?